Sabira-k-commits/CyberPunks/README.md

 - **User Verification:** Admin approval is required before users can start buying or selling.
 - **Multi-Factor Authentication (MFA):** Added security layer ensures that only authorized users can access their accounts.
 - **Account Status Management:** Admins can set user accounts as active, inactive, or suspended to maintain platform integrity.
+- **Activity Monitoring:** Admins can view detailed logs of user actions, including login times, logouts, and account changes, allowing for proper auditing and oversight.
+- **Brute Force Protection:** The system uses **rate limiting** and login attempt tracking to prevent unauthorized access through repeated login attempts.
+Accounts are temporarily locked after multiple failed logins to mitigate brute-force attacks.
 - **Email Notifications:** Users receive email updates about verification, account changes, approvals, or denied listings.

-## Why it belongs to Cybersecurity
 Security is at the core of our app.
-By implementing **MFA, admin verification, account status/role based control, and admin-approved listings**, we ensure that **user data and transactions are protected**.
-This prevents unauthorized access, fraud, and unverified content, making our platform safe for student users.
+By implementing **MFA, admin verification, account status/role based control, activity monitoring, brute-force attack prevention, and admin-approved listings**, we ensure that **user data and transactions are protected**.
+This prevents unauthorized access, fraud, unverified content, and malicious login attempts, making our platform safe for student users.

 ---